thestackcollective/curriculum-site/module0/syllabus/index.md

 - **Notebook + Writing Utensils:** While you will be working on your laptop while you code, work on projects, etc., we recommend using a physical notebook to take notes during class and workshops.

 ## Optional Supplies
-- **Headphones with Microphone:** While your Turing-issued laptop has built-in speakers and a microphone, if your workspace has a lot of ambient noise, it might be a good idea to invest in headphones + microphone.
+- **Headphones with Microphone:** While your TheStackCollective-issued laptop has built-in speakers and a microphone, if your workspace has a lot of ambient noise, it might be a good idea to invest in headphones + microphone.
-- **USB-C Hub:** Your Turing-issued laptop only has 2 ports.
+- **USB-C Hub:** Your TheStackCollective-issued laptop only has 2 ports.
 You'll need one for your charger and one for your external monitor.
 If you require more ports, a USB-C Hub is a great idea!
 - **Laptop Stand:** These can be useful when using a separate keyboard and for preventing strain on your neck.
 This also creates more real estate for your workspace.
 - **External Keyboard:** You may benefit from using a different keyboard than the integrated one in your laptop, especially if you are using a laptop stand.
 If you plan to use a wired keyboard, you'll likely need the USB-C hub mentioned above to connect to your keyboard in addition to your charger and monitor.

 ## Accommodations
-We do our best to work with students who need additional accommodations while attending Turing.
-If this applies to you, please review [this form](https://docs.google.com/document/d/1uTa_LFW_Wphc8O7SmJN3EVcfGM7DZrcT0qSa3TuSxV4/) prior to starting Mod 0 at Turing and communicate with the Mod 0 Lead.
+We do our best to work with students who need additional accommodations while attending TheStackCollective.
+If this applies to you, please review [this form](https://docs.google.com/document/d/1uTa_LFW_Wphc8O7SmJN3EVcfGM7DZrcT0qSa3TuSxV4/) prior to starting Mod 0 at TheStackCollective and communicate with the Mod 0 Lead.

 ## Enrollment Questions

-In order to secure a seat as a student at Turing, one must complete all the registration paperwork (including uploading a HS Transcript) and pay their deposit. **If you have any questions regarding your status with those items or your start dates, please first check your Populi account.** If you still have questions or need to make a change to your enrollment status, please email `admissions@turing.edu`.
+In order to secure a seat as a student at TheStackCollective, one must complete all the registration paperwork (including uploading a HS Transcript) and pay their deposit. **If you have any questions regarding your status with those items or your start dates, please first check your Populi account.** If you still have questions or need to make a change to your enrollment status, please email `admissions@thestackcollective.org`.

 ## Tuition Questions

 If you are enrolled in Mod 0, that means you've paid your deposit.
 The remainder of your tuition is due 30 days prior to your Mod 1 start date.
-Turing does provides financial counseling, however, it is _the student's_ responsibility to take advantage of that resource if needed, and that should be done well in advance of the tuition deadline as exceptions will not be made.
-To set up a financial counseling session or ask clarifying questions about your tuition, please email `financialaid@turing.edu`.
+TheStackCollective does provides financial counseling, however, it is _the student's_ responsibility to take advantage of that resource if needed, and that should be done well in advance of the tuition deadline as exceptions will not be made.
+To set up a financial counseling session or ask clarifying questions about your tuition, please email `financialaid@thestackcollective.org`.

 <br>
 <br>